adrien-zinger/adrien-zinger.github.io/_posts/2022-05-31-concat-wasm.md

 ## Writing a string

-The calls of a wasm function from the embedder can only transfer primitiv value as `i32` or `i64`, if we want to share a string, we need to write inside the instance memories.
+The calls of a wasm function from the embedder can only transfer primitive value as `i32` or `i64`, if we want to share a string, we need to write inside the instance memories.